devguides-io/devguides-2016/redux/reducers/combining-reducers.md

 }
 ```

-You can use `combineReducers` to separate these two concerns to their own reducers. [(docs)](http://redux.js.org/docs/api/combineReducers.html)
+You can use `combineReducers` to make two reducers, each working on one part. [(docs)](http://redux.js.org/docs/api/combineReducers.html)

 ```js
 import { combineReducers, createStore } from 'redux'